Fast Facts About Eric

 What is your family like?

 I have been married 40 years to my hometown honey, Patti.
-She has an education degree and her Masters and is the Principal at Landis Elementary School in Logansport.
+She is the principal at Landis Elementary School in Logansport.
 We have four sons, Allan, Jacob, Andrew, and Evan; two grandkids, Payton and Jack; and two dogs, a yellow lab (Bella) and a miniature pinscher (Samantha).